howl-anderson/doc_for_sdmdata_online/tutorial.md

     Atelopus spurrelli
     Austrochaperina basipalmata

-User shold notice that file encoding.
-This file must encoding in ASCII encoding. special character is not allowed.
-If you get wrong see faq.md
+User should notice that file encoding.
+This file must encoding in ASCII encoding.
+Special character is not allowed.
+If it is wrong, please see faq.md.

 ### Upload to SDMdata
 Interface screenshot: